GRAHAM has been appointed by Liverpool City Council to undertake the first package of works for the Liverpool City Centre Connectivity (LCCC) scheme.

 Expected to complete at the end of October, these works will complement the new Victoria Street Car Park, which opened last December, and the refurbishment of the Metquarter retail and leisure hub.

 Commenting on GRAHAM’s appointment, Highways Director, Dave Brown, said:

-“At GRAHAM, our work delivers lasting impact and the Liverpool City Centre Connectivity programme is the perfect platform to do just that.
+“Our work delivers lasting impact and the Liverpool City Centre Connectivity programme is the perfect platform to do just that.
 This flagship highways project will radically transform Liverpool city centre and significantly enhance the city’s major routes, benefitting motorists, cyclists and pedestrians alike.

 “As a city, Liverpool is thriving, and this scheme is recognition of its growth.
 We have a long association with Liverpool and the wider region, having completed a large volume of complex civil engineering projects, and in partnership with Liverpool City Council we look forward to commencing the important first phase of the LCCC scheme in the New Year.”

 First package elements

 The other elements of this first package will see: